OBeautifulCode/AutoFakeItEasy/README.md

 Useful Types
 ------------
 AutoFakeItEasy supplies these useful types.
-They can all be casted to an `int`:
+They implicitly convert to an `int` (or explicitly convert via a cast to `int`):

 - `PositiveInteger` - a positive integer
 - `ZeroOrPositiveInteger` - a positive integer or zero